 Mom wanted to know how we had met, and I was ready for this.
 "Just on the street," I said, and Judy laughed and agreed.
 Mom looked shocked, but then she laughed, and I told her about Molly, and we talked about Judy's work, and soon the ice was quite broken.
 The happiness of connecting with someone she knew and admired kept Mom smiling for quite a while.

 But soon, she remembered that this was the woman with whom her daughter was beginning a relationship, and I saw the moment she realized it.
 She began to look thoughtful.
 She had begun the day thinking that she was catching up on something my father already knew.
-Now, it looked as though she was learning something quite different, which she might have to explain to her husband when she met him.
+Now, it looked as though she was learning something quite different, which she might have to explain to her—former—husband when she met him.

 "So ... do you have plans to move in together? ...
 Or, have you already ... ?"

-It took a while, but by the end of it I could tell that it was sinking in, in Mom's brain, that this was something that wasn't temporary, and that she'd have to adjust to it.
+It took a while, but by the end of it I could tell that it was sinking in, into Mom's brain, that this was something that wasn't temporary, and that she'd have to adjust to it.
 In retrospect, I think she had imagined that she would have a lot more time before she had to deal with this kind of thing.
-Twenty years of my not having girlfriends or boyfriends had made her parental skills stagnate.
+Twenty years of my not having girlfriends or boyfriends had made her parenting skills stagnate.

 As we were planning to go our different ways, Judy stood, and said that she expected that we'd meet more often in the future.
 Then she opened her arms inviting my mother into an embrace, and there was a brief pause, but my mother stepped in, and they hugged.
 It was a long time since my mother had hugged anybody.
 So I had to hug her too, and I had very mixed emotions after that hug.
 (Judy scolded me afterwards: "You don't hug your Mom?
 Well, you'd better start doing it now, Aggie.
 Seriously.")